 On this panel webinar, I quizzed these partners about their solutions and how they help solve four very common, yet very problematic, ecommerce blindspots for clients:

-- Standardization, and how the fragmented and manual aspects of affiliate can be brought together via the Trackonomics Data Management Platform to allow publishers to better serve their audiences.
+- Standardisation, and how the fragmented and manual aspects of affiliate can be brought together via the Trackonomics Data Management Platform to allow publishers to better serve their audiences.

-- In-app tracking, and how through the Button / Awin partnership the channel can capitalize on improved customer experiences and in-app attribution to drive publisher and advertiser revenues.
+- In-app tracking, and how through the Button / Awin partnership the channel can capitalise on improved customer experiences and in-app attribution to drive publisher and advertiser revenues.

-- Personalization, and how Revlifter can enable brands to improve customer experience and both retailer and publisher margins when deployed to provide offer personalization services.
+- Personalisation, and how Revlifter can enable brands to improve customer experience and both retailer and publisher margins when deployed to provide offer personalisation services.

 - Multi-touch attribution, and how SingleView and Awin are combining to answer the most persistent and complex problem in marketing: how do I assign value?

 You can view the full webinar here to watch our full discussion, but here are my five key takeaways.